by Magnus Sigurjonsson

 I bought a Jeep (which was also my first vehicle) in 1978 at the age of 16 -- a 1955 CJ-5.
 I did not have that one for long, but since then I've always had a special interest in Jeep vehicles and always wanted to have one again.

 When I started using the Internet a few years ago, one of the first things I started looking for was something about Jeeps.
-I soon came across CJ3B.info, and it made me realize that 3B's were becoming very scarce in our country.
+I soon came across The CJ3B Page, and it made me realize that 3B's were becoming very scarce in our country.

 In general, most Jeeps over here have come from the USA.
 The exception seems to be the CJ-3Bs, which seem to have come from Israel.
 They are never referred to as 3B's but as "Israel Jeeps".
-It's pronounced as "Israelsyeppi" in Icelandic -- hear it as a WAV file (40K).
+It's pronounced as "Israelsyeppi" in Icelandic.
+Hear it as a QuickTime audio file: